Killing of Danny Hansford: Shooting

 In the early hours of May 2, 1981, Hansford and Jim Williams had an argument at Williams's residence at Mercer House, in Monterey Square, Savannah.
 According to police statements made by Williams, Hansford had resided in the home for two years and was playing a video game when the argument ensued.
 During the argument, Hansford, of whom Williams had been a sexual partner for about two years, pushed over an 18th-century English grandfather clock which stood in the hallway.
 Williams was in his study at the time, and Hansford soon entered, whereupon he drew a gun on Williams.
 The gun jammed upon firing, however.
 Williams then pulled a 9mm Luger pistol from his desk and shot Hansford in the head, chest and back.

 Williams called the police at 3:00 A.M. to report the shooting, just over half an hour after the incident occurred.
 Chatham County coroner Dr. James C. Metts attended the scene.
-Williams was taken into custody and charged with murder.
-Georgia Superior Court Judge Eugene H. Gadsden set Williams' bond at $25,000, which he posted.
+Williams was taken into custody and charged with murder by Deppish Kirkland, Chatham County Chief Assistant District Attorney.
+Georgia Superior Court Judge Eugene H. Gadsden set Williams's bond at $25,000, which he posted.
 Williams claimed that he shot Hansford in self-defense.
 Prosecutors asserted that Williams had staged the crime scene to make it appear as if Hansford had actually fired a gun at him.